zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 #### Certificates for z/OS installation from the Zowe PAX file

 Certificates for the API ML local CA and API ML service are automatically generated by installing the Zowe runtime on z/OS from the PAX file.
-Follow the instructions in [Installing the Zowe runtime on z/OS](../../user-guide/install-zos.md).
+For more information, see [Installing the Zowe runtime on z/OS](../../user-guide/install-zos.md).

 These certificates are generated by the certificate management script `apiml_cm.sh` that is installed to `$ZOWE_ROOT_DIR/components/api-mediation/scripts/apiml_cm.sh`.